Information As To Attorney Paul L. Rein, State Bar No. 43053

 For example, successful ADA plaintiffs confer a tremendous benefit upon our society at large, in addition to the attainment of redress for their personal individual injuries…[T]he enforcement of civil rights statutes by plaintiffs as private attorneys general is an important part of the underlying policy behind the law.
 Such a policy ensures an incentive for “impecunious” plaintiffs who can ill afford to litigate their claims against defendants with more resources…”

-Aaron Clefton is a Phi Beta Kappa graduate from the University of Washington, earning double Bachelor of Arts degrees in Political Science and History of Philosophy.
-He has worked with the Rein Law Office since 2005.
-Aaron was the editor to Paul Rein’s comprehensive book, “Full and Equal Access: Disabled Rights Litigation in California” (2013).
+He is a Phi Beta Kappa graduate from the University of Washington, earning double Bachelor of Arts degrees in Political Science and History of Philosophy.
+Aaron was the editor to Paul Rein’s comprehensive book, “Full and Equal Access: Disabled Rights Litigation in California

 Although not an architect himself, given his professional background and experience, the California Department of State Architect granted special permission to him in December, 2016, to register to take the State of California’s Certified Access Specialist (CASp) exam.
 California’s CASp program is designed to recognize expertise in disability access regulations, including the State’s disabled access building codes, and ADA access regulations.
 Aaron received CASp training from Gilda Puente Peters Architects in January, 2017, and plans on taking the exam in October, 2018.